 Our common stock was approved for listing on The Nasdaq Capital Market under the symbol "EZFL" and began trading on September 15, 2021.
+Following the closing of the Share Exchange described herein, our name will change to NextNRG, Inc. and our common stock will trade on the Nasdaq Capital Market under the symbol "NXXT."
 There can be no assurance that an active trading market for our shares will be sustained.
 The market price of shares of our common stock could be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including: